Indonesia - List of (Semi-)Professional Champions

 Indonesia - Amateur Champions

 Until 1979 only an amateur championship (Perserikatan) was played.
 After the introduction of the semi-professional liGA sepakboLA uTAMA (Galatama), it ran in parallel.
 In 1994 the Perserikatan was merged with the Galatama to create the professional Liga Indonesia.
 The Galatama consisted of a single division (with the exception of the 1983 and 1990 seasons when two divisions were held).
-The Liga Indonesia currently consists of three divisional levels.
+In contrast, the Liga Indonesia formed a league pyramid with up to four levels.

-In the 2008 season the first level was renamed Liga Super Indonesia.
+In the 2008 season the first level was renamed Liga Super Indonesia (LSI).

 Galatama (= Liga Sepakbola Utama)